 Responsibilities of the Lead Assessor

-- Ensure the standard of questions, including supplementary questions, are fair, relevant and proportionate to the areas for discussion.
+- the standard of questions relating to the reflective narrative, including supplementary questions, are fair, relevant and proportionate to the areas for discussion

-- Ensure each assessor, including themselves, completes their forms fully prior to the pre-interview meeting and the final discussion.
+- each assessor, including themselves, completes their forms fully prior to the pre-interview meeting and the final discussion

-- Upload and record the final outcome and trainee feedback onto the online system, eCom.
+- they upload and record the final outcome and trainee feedback onto the online assessment system

-- Any other requirements that ensure the trainee receives a fair and equitable assessment.
+- any other requirements that ensure the trainee receives a fair and equitable assessment are implemented

-- Refer to the Senior Manager on duty if any issues arise during the assessment.
+- they refer to the Senior Manager on duty if any issues arise during the assessment

-- Ensure that the individual assessors destroy all documents, outcomes and results held when notified by the School.
+- assessors destroy all documents, outcomes and results held when notified by the School

-The Lead Assessor is also expected to attend the appropriate Examination Board relevant to their specialism and, where a majority decision is reached, the Lead Assessor should produce a brief report identifying the difference of opinion and why the panel prefers the majority decision.
+The Lead Assessor or their nominee is also expected to attend the appropriate Examination Board relevant to their specialty and, where a majority decision is reached, the Lead Assessor should produce a brief report identifying the difference of opinion and why the panel prefers the majority decision.

 Responsibilities of the Panel Assessors

-The assessors will be selected for assessor panels within their specialism and ensuring there are no conflicts of interest.
+The assessors will be selected for assessor panels within their specialty and ensuring that there are no conflicts of interest.

 It is critical that all panel members are consistent, fair, open and transparent in their assessment.
 The School offers training which assessors must attend before assessing trainees.